Set up logical networks in the VMM fabric

 Read this article to learn how to create logical networks in System Center - Virtual Machine Manager (VMM)

-For information about logical networks in VMM 2019 UR1, see this article.
+For information about logical networks in VMM 2019 UR1 and later, see this article.

 You have different types of networks in your organization, including corporate networks, management networks, and others.
 In VMM each of these networks is defined as a logical network.
 Logical networks are logical objects that mirror your physicals networks.